iron-software/IronWord.Examples/how-to/add-table/README.md

-# How to Insert a Table into a DOCX File
+# How to Incorporate a Table into a DOCX Document

 ***Based on <https://ironsoftware.com/how-to/add-table/>***

-A table, consisting of rows and columns, is a fundamental tool for arranging data systematically in a grid format where each cell can hold content such as text, numbers, or images.
-This structured arrangement is crucial for creating organized presentations of information, scheduling events, or displaying data clearly.
+A table, essentially a matrix layout consisting of rows and columns, is a core component in organizing and displaying data in a document.
+Each row-column intersection forms a cell that can host various types of content like text or numbers, and is advantageous for structuring data efficiently, arranging schedules, or presenting information in an easily understandable way.

-## Table Insertion Guide
+## Inserting a Table into Your Document

-Tables play a pivotal role in structuring information within a Word document.
-Begin by creating an instance of the **Table** class with specified rows and columns.
-Next, personalize the table by setting styles like background color, shading, border styles, zebra striping, and overall width.
-Accessing a particular cell is straightforward using the **[row, column]** notation, where you can insert content ranging from text and images to complex elements like paragraphs or even other tables.
-Once configured, the table can be seamlessly integrated into your document.
+Incorporating a table into a Word document involves several straightforward steps.
+Initially, create an instance of the **Table** class by specifying the desired number of rows and columns.
+This setup allows for the customization of various styling elements such as the table's background color, shading, borders, zebra striping, and overall width.
+Additionally, you can populate each cell of the table by referring to its row and column indices, denoted as **[row, column]**.
+Cells are versatile, capable of containing texts, images, shapes—or even other tables.
+Once configured, the table can be seamlessly integrated into the document.

-Keep in mind that rows and columns are indexed starting from zero.
+The indices for rows and columns start from zero, known as zero-based indexing.

 ```cs
 using IronWord.Models.Enums;
 using IronWord;

 namespace ironword.AddTable
 {
     public class Section1